com-480-data-visualization/project-2023-what-s-viz/wa-visualization/README.md

 Then afterwards go to wasm/whatsmeow and run `git apply ../whatsmeowDiff.diff` to apply the changes.

 After having applied the go changes, to run the development server you need to install all dependencies; run `npm install` from this folder (wa-visualization) to download them.
+Lastly, the go compiler (tested with version 1.19.1) also needs to be available.

 Having done these steps, the following scripts should work.